Entropy Moduli and Support-Sensitive BKM Coercivity for Rank-Deficient Non-Commutative Markov Semigroups: Relation to the Literature

+which becomes logarithmically enhanced near rank-deficient boundaries.
+For Davies semigroups satisfying Assumptions~\ref{ass:secular}--\ref{ass:rates}, the resulting activation bounds combine this coercivity estimate with secular decoupling and population-rate control.

 \paragraph{Recoverability.} The Fawzi--Renner inequality~\cite{FawziRenner2015} gives a universal lower bound on the relative entropy deficit under a channel in terms of a recovery fidelity.
-Theorem~\ref{thm:FR-comparison} complements this by providing an explicit closed-form lower bound that becomes sharper (by a factor diverging as $\varepsilon_Q\to 0$) in the near-boundary regime relevant to the main bottleneck theorem.
+Theorem~\ref{thm:FR-comparison} complements this with an explicit lower bound displaying logarithmic enhancement in the near-boundary regime \( \varepsilon_Q(\rho)\to0 \).